(a short story)

 “Yeah,” I said.
 “I’ll grab it.”

-I waited until I heard the bathroom door close.
-Then I went upstairs and opened the linen closet.
-The blanket was in the third drawer down.
-As I reached in, something shifted beneath the pillowcases.
+I waited for the bathroom door to close, then went upstairs and opened the linen closet.
+The blanket was in the third drawer.
+As I reached in, something shifted under the pillowcases.
+I froze, hand hovering, unsure what I had just disturbed.

 I opened the flap.
 Her handwriting rushed across the page, fast and raw, like she was trying to outrun the truth of it.